tvsnarayana/tech-interview-handbook/algorithms/README.md

 Many candidates jump into coding the moment they hear the question.
 That is usually a big mistake.
 Take a moment to repeat the question back at the interviewer and make sure that you understand exactly what he is asking.
 If you misunderstood and when you repeat back the question, he'll clarify.

 Always clarify about the question upon hearing it, even if it you think it is clear to you.
-You might discover something that you might have missed out and it also sends a signal to the interviewer that you are a careful person.
+You might discover something that you might have missed out and it also sends a signal to the interviewer that you are a careful person who pays attention to details.
 Consider asking the following questions:

 - How big is the size of the input?
 - How big is the range of values?